-

 Some financial advisors charge annual assets under management (AUM) fees, which range from 0.5% to 2% on average(1).
 So if a financial advisor manages $20,000 of your assets and charges a 0.50% AUM fee, your financial advisory costs would be $100 a year.

-On the other hand, some financial planners — a type of financial advisor — may charge hourly or flat fees for tailoring financial plans that meet specific goals like budgeting, saving for emergencies and retirement planning.
+Financial planners — a type of financial advisor — often charge differently.
+Many bill hourly or by flat fee for tailoring financial plans that meet specific goals like budgeting, saving for emergencies and retirement planning.
 These depend largely on the complexity of your needs.
 But typical hourly fees can range from $120 to $300, while fixed plan fees can stretch from $1,000 to $3,000(2).

 How do financial advisors make money?